derekgreene/dynamic-nmf/README.md

 ### Summary

 Standard topic modeling approaches assume the order of documents does not matter, making them unsuitable for time-stamped corpora.
-In contrast, *dynamic topic modeling* approaches track how language changes and topics evolve over time in a time-stamped corpus.
+In contrast, *dynamic topic modeling* approaches track how language changes and topics evolve over time.
 We have developed a two-level approach for dynamic topic modeling via Non-negative Matrix Factorization (NMF), which links together topics identified in snapshots of text sources appearing over time.

 Details of this approach are described in the following paper ([Link](http://arxiv.org/abs/1505.07302)):